ckb-js/lumos/packages/ckb-indexer/README.md

 }
 ```

-we will not return block_hash in the result, if you need block_hash, please give the following query options.
+To return block_hash in the result, add the following query options:

 ```jsx
 const otherQueryOptions: OtherQueryOptions = {